oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

     3. Type 'i' (insert) to edit the file using vi.

     4. Go to the last line and add the following entry as show below:
-    ``<ip_address> ebsholenv1.example.com``
+    `<ip_address> ebsholenv1.example.com`

-    5. Once you have finished editing the file hit 'esc' and type ':wq' to save and exit.
+    5. Once you have finished editing the file hit "esc" and type `:wq` to save and exit.

       ![This screenshot shows how to edit the hosts file on a Mac](./images/3.png " ")